From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision: Distantly Supervised Pyramid Network

 The loss function for the unsupervised Module 1 is defined as a hinge loss to maximize the inner product between the input sentence embedding and its reconstruction while minimizing the inner product between the input sentence embedding and randomly sampled negative examples:

-where $\mathbf{n}_j$ represents each negative sample, and $U(\theta)$ represents the regularization term to encourage unique aspect embeddings~\citep{he2017unsupervised}.
+where $\mathbf{n}_j$ represents BERT embeddings for the negative sample, $\mathbf{n}_j = \text{BERT}(\mathbf{X}_j)$, and $U(\theta)$ represents the regularization term to encourage unique aspect embeddings~\citep{he2017unsupervised}.
 The aspect embedding matrix $\mathbf{T}$ and aspect importance vector $\mathbf{p}_i$ are inputs for attention calculation in DSPN's pyramid network (Module 2).